 These cons are not exactly huge flaws in the phenomenon of electric cars, rather these are points that can be hoped to be improved in the future.
 With that being said, these are the cons of electric cars.

 Recharging is not instant and takes a lot of time.
 If you ever completely run out of juice in the battery of your electric car well then you would just have to wait 4-5 hours before a complete recharge.
 Compare this with the about 5 minutes or less it takes you to fill a gas tank.
 Since there are not many electric filling stations, drives of electric cars usually have to plan a lot of things out before a drive.
 But realistically, you would drive about 15 miles and max 50 miles out of the say 120 miles in a day for your everyday work and life.
-Going home and putting it on charge would replenish that and you would seemingly never run out of power.
+Going home and putting it on the charge would replenish that and you would seemingly never run out of power.

-The UK and France have both pledged towards completely banning fuel cars by 2040.
-Volvo along with a few other manufacturers have said that they will only ell hybrid or electric cars from 2019 onwards.
+The UK and France have both pledged to completely ban fuel cars by 2040.
+Volvo along with a few other manufacturers have said that they will only sell hybrid or electric cars from 2019 onwards.
 Efforts are being made to recycle old car batteries for use in homes in the UK.
 Similar projects like this are being done across Europe as well.
 But progress is quite slow as it is very expensive to extract raw materials from batteries.
 Tesla and Toyota have both partnered with Umicore to smelt materials from car batteries but this too has one vital drawback.
 Lithium cannot be extracted using this process.

 As the world moves towards an electric future, we can hope to create many ways to save our planet by improving our current technology.
 Do you agree?
 Feel free to leave your thoughts and comments in the section below.